Northern Colorado's Premier Blues Festival

 Tickets for 2027 go on sale closer to the festival.
 All tickets are sold online through Tixr.
 Follow @greeleybluesjam for the on-sale date.

-RV and tent camping is at Island Grove Regional Park.
-Camping passes are sold online at greeleybluesjam.org.
+Yes.
+RV and tent camping is on-site at Island Grove Regional Park, a short walk from the Saturday main stage.
+Tent sites include a shared bath and shower house with parking at your site.
+RV sites have electric hookups, with water and dump station access.
 Camping is open Thursday, Friday, and Saturday nights.
-Free shuttles run from Island Grove to downtown Greeley on Friday from 5:00 PM to 12:00 AM.
+Free shuttles run from Island Grove to downtown Greeley for Friday Fest from 5:00 PM to 12:00 AM.
+Camping passes are sold online at greeleybluesjam.org and go on sale with 2027 tickets.

 Gates open at 11:00 AM Saturday.
 Music starts at 12:00 PM.
 Local food vendors are onsite.
 Cash, credit, and debit cards accepted.
 The Event Center stays open for clean restrooms and as a weather backup.